OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/licensing.md

 The license selection is based on a number of criteria that are important to the State of Colorado, including:

 1. Ensure that the software remains open source consistent with the spirit of the open source ethic.
-2. Avoid the situation where the State (and taxpayers) pay for software development and are later prevented from using the software or accessing code that was paid for.
+2. Allow the State of Colorado to retain oversight of the software.
 3. Encourage collaboration and use by a wide array of entities.
 4. Consider license compatibility to ensure that use and integration constraints are not placed on software.